btcpayserver/btcpayserver-doc/docs/FAQ/FAQ-Deployment.md

 Or via the `Server Settings` of your BTCPay Server instance, logged as an administrator.

 Please do not share this tor hidden service with untrusted parties.
 Connections to this hidden service are whitelisted by the bitcoin node, malicious peer would be able to DDoS your node.

+If you need to unsafely expose bitcoind P2P port 8333 (for example if you require P2P for Bisq, DOJO, Esplora, etc.) and you are using a docker deployment, you can use the [opt-unsafe-expose](https://github.com/btcpayserver/btcpayserver-docker#generated-docker-compose-) additional fragment.
+WARNING: ONLY USE ON TRUSTED LAN OR WITH FIREWALL RULES WHITELISTING SPECIFIC HOSTS

 ### Can I use an existing Nginx server as a reverse proxy with SSL termination?